awsdocs/amazon-emr-release-guide/README.md

 ## Amazon EMR Release Guide

-The open source version of the Amazon EMR Management Guide.
+The open source version of the Amazon EMR Release Guide.
 You can submit feedback & requests for changes by submitting issues in this repo or by making proposed changes & submitting a pull request.

 ## License Summary